 The purpose of this policy is to enhance awareness and understanding of Export Control regulations as they apply to university operations, and to outline the compliance responsibilities of all NMT personnel.
 Failure to comply with these regulations can result in severe consequences, including institutional sanctions and significant civil or criminal liability for individuals involved in violations.

 GENERAL POLICY

-This policy applies to all members of the NMT community, including but not limited to faculty, researchers, staff, students, postdoctoral fellows, visiting scholars, contractors, and volunteers.
-All members of the community must comply with export control laws and regulations, including without limitation:
+This policy applies to all members of the campus community, including but not limited to faculty, researchers, staff, students, postdoctoral fellows, visiting scholars, contractors, and volunteers.
+All members of the community must comply with: